Itinerary #1: Explore Rome

 The adventure begins in Naples.
 Spend the morning at the Naples Archaeological Museum viewing artifacts from nearby Mount Vesuvius, or stop into the 16th-century Museo Cappella Sansevero to view an impressive sculpture collection.
 Then head to the seaside castle of Castel dell'Ovo or take a short excursion out of the city to see Solfatara, a dormant volcano located a half-hour drive west of Naples.
 In the evening, walk along the waterfront promenade of Caracciolo e Lungomare di Napoli before sitting down for dinner at a family-run trattoria in the Quartieri Spagnoli.

-On day two, you'll tour the ruins of Pompeii (buried in ash during the eruption of Mount Vesuvius in 79 CE) before heading to the volcano itself.
-Now a UNESCO Biosphere World Reserve, Mount Vesuvius is laced with hiking trails.
-The following day, take some time for sightseeing in Naples before taking an afternoon side trip to the coastal village of Maiori.
-A laid-back walking tour takes you the town's main attractions, including Castello di San Nicola, a 15th-century fortress, terraced gardens and sea views at the Giardino Esotico Beniamino Cimini, and Santa Maria de Olearia, a historic abbey built into the cliffside.
+On Day 2, you'll tour the ruins of Pompeii (buried in ash during the eruption of Mount Vesuvius in 79 CE) before heading to the volcano itself.
+The following day, spend time sightseeing in Naples before taking an afternoon side trip to the coastal village of Maiori.
+A laid-back walking tour takes you to the town's main attractions, including Castello di San Nicola, a 15th-century fortress, terraced gardens and sea views at the Giardino Esotico Beniamino Cimini, and Santa Maria de Olearia, a historic abbey built into the cliffside.

 Sicily is larger than many travelers imagine.
 If you have just five days, it's best to concentrate your energy and time on one region.
 This itinerary, focused on western Sicily, takes you to ancient temples, lively street markets, and beautiful beaches.